 As a result, School District 189 uses data for decision-making, state and federal reporting requirements, and technology integration.

-Illinois State Standards require teachers to incorporate the use of technology into their instructional practices and national technology standards charge school districts to ensure their students are digitally literate.
-Rooted in Common Core, our district’s curriculum adoptions require teachers to use technology in instruction, while all of our state and national assessments are computer based.
-Therefore, the need for effective uses of educational technology and data metrics that meet national and state standards is extremely important for our district.
+State standards require teachers to incorporate the use of technology into their instructional practices and national technology standards charge school districts to ensure their students are digitally literate.
+Most of our district’s curriculum adoptions require teachers to use technology in instruction, while all of our state and national assessments are computer-based.
+In our district, it is crucial to utilize educational technology effectively in curriculum and instruction, while keeping national and state standards and data in mind.